Kwan Yin Has Been Following Me

-The statue of Kwan Yin has been stalking me since it arrived on the property at the nonprofit where I dedicate my love and energy.
+A statue of Kwan Yin has been stalking me since it arrived on the property at the nonprofit where I dedicate my love and energy.
 I had never heard of Kwan Yin before the stature arrived.
-I eventually asked the board president why this symbol was so important and at the bottom of the two-page document that he sent me, it stated the following: “Kwan Yin’s name means the one who hears all sounds of suffering in the world.
+I eventually asked the board president why this symbol was so important, and at the bottom of the two-page document that he sent me, it stated the following: “Kwan Yin’s name means the one who hears all sounds of suffering in the world.
 Kwan Yin is a deity of mercy and compassion and blesses all travelers and pilgrims on the Path.”

 Upon further investigation, I found that our new statue Kwan Yin has many names and has shown up in several Asian cultures since the first century.
 The name Kwan Yin is also spelled Guan Yim, Kuan Yim, or Kuan Yin, is a short form for Kuan-shi Yin, meaning “Observing the Sounds (or Cries) of the (human) World.”
 She is the Buddhist bodhisattva associated with compassion.
-A Bodhisattva is a being that has reached enlightenment but decided to hang around and assist the rest of us along the journey, or as my friend, Michael so eloquently wrote, “pilgrims on the Path.”
+A Bodhisattva is a being that has reached enlightenment but decided to hang around and assist the rest of us along the journey, or as my friend Michael so eloquently wrote, “pilgrims on the Path.”

-I have always deeply reinforced my manhood.
+I have always profoundly reinforced my manhood.
 In some ways, I feel more like a man than a human.
-I am a man first if that makes any sense.
+I am a man first, if that makes any sense.
 I always defined myself as an alpha male with a sometimes sensitive side.
 I never really thought about the idea that both feminine and masculine energies flow through me.
 They are me.
 I am a man.
 I am a woman.
 Spirit is the unifier.